- Divided into two sections internally Control Unit(CU) & Numeric Extension Unit (NEU)

 SIGNAL DESCRIPTIONS OF 8087

-· AD–AD5 :- Time multiplexed address/data lines.
-These lines carry address during T1 & data during T 2 , T3, TWT4 states.
-Aused when transfer is an lower byte(D0-D7) of data bus, to derive chip select.
+· AD0 –AD5 :- Time multiplexed address/data lines.
+These lines carry address during T1 & data during T 2 , T3, TW& T4 states.
+A0 used when transfer is an lower byte(D0-D7) of data bus, to derive chip select.
 These act as input lines for CPU driven bus cycle.

 · A19/S6-A16/S3 :- Time multiplexed address/status lines.